Ruiqi-CUB/Phylogenomics2023/Phylogenomics_Ruiqi.md

 OrthoFinder is primarily used for identifying orthologs, but there are a lot more to explore in the Ortholog outputs.
 We can get a [greedy consensus tree](https://www.plants.ox.ac.uk/publication/896690/europe-pubmed-central) from gene trees from each orthogroup, or a tree inferred from the multiple sequnece alignment concatenated from alignments of single-copy orthogroups.

-First, we will need to put all the transcirptome data in one directory `MyData`.
-If you use `ls MyData` to check which files are in this directory, your will see `Sample1.fasta`, `Sample2.fasta` ... `Sample10.fasta`
+First, we will need to put all the transcirptome data in one directory `ExampleData`.
+If you use `ls MyData` to check which files are in this directory, your will see `Sample1.fasta`, `Sample2.fasta` ... `Sample10.fasta`.

-To get a greedy consensus tree: `orthofinder -f MyData/`.
-The tree will be in the directory `Results/Species_Tree/SpeciesTree_rooted.txt`
+**The following steps are time-consuming in a laptop.** You don't need to practice, but your can have a look at the results in the shared OneDrive folder.

-To get a multiple sequnece alignment tree:  `orthofinder -f MyData/ -M msa`
+To get a greedy consensus tree: `orthofinder -f ExampleData/`.
+The tree will be in the directory `ExampleData/OrthoFinder/Results/Results_Jul19/Species_Tree/SpeciesTree_rooted.txt`

-(I need to test if it gives us a species tree directly)
+To get a multiple sequnece alignment tree:  `orthofinder -f ExampleData/ -M msa`.
+The tree will be in the directory `ExampleData/OrthoFinder/Results/Results_Jul19_1/Species_Tree/SpeciesTree_rooted.txt`

 ----